 Since federal laws don’t require dealers to perform background checks if a firearm purchaser shows a state permit to purchase or possess a firearm, concealed weapon permit holders in Arizona are exempt from the federal background check requirement when buying a firearm.
 In Arizona, private sales or those transactions that don’t occur with a licensed dealer don’t require background checks on individuals that are transferring firearms.

 Advantages of a Firearm Bill of Sale

-Though a bill of sale is not a legal requirement in Arizona, creating and maintaining one has its benefits.
-Since it acts a receipt of ownership transfer, it can protect both the buyer and seller from unforeseen liability.
+Though a Firearm Bill of Sale is not a legal requirement in Arizona, creating one has its benefits.
+Since it acts as a receipt of ownership transfer, it can protect both the buyer and seller from unforeseen liability.
 For instance, if it was discovered that the firearm was used in the commission of a crime, the bill of sale can prove who owned it at the time.